I-had-a-bad-idea/DocGen/docs/llm_summary.md

 summarize_code_in_chunk,
 summarize_code
 ## Requirements
-Ollama API,
+Ollama AI model,
 Pydantic library,
-TQDM library
+tqdm.asyncio library
 ## Usage
-To use this script, you need to have the Ollama API installed and running.
-You can then call the `summarize_code` function with an `Input` object containing the file path and code as input.
+To use this file, you need to have the Ollama AI model installed and running.
+You can then call the `summarize_code` function with an `Input` object containing the file path and code as arguments.

 ---